j2store/userguide/app_partialpaymentbasicsettings.md

  Cron URL can be used to run crons for scheduled payments.This could be used to send notifications to users and administrators that a payment due date is approaching.

- Post running a cron, a Pay Now button would appear in the checkout page facilitating payment for users.
+ Post running a cron, a Pay Now button would appear in the My Profile  page under the Orders tab facilitating payment for users.

 #### Relevant Screenshot